jasn17/CPSC-3600/Exam-2-Guide.md

 - Random access protocols
     - CSMA, collision avoidance/detection
 - Taking turns protocols
-- Interference: Red and yellow overlap (refer to textbook picture for understanding)
+- Interference: Red and yellow overlap (refer to textbook picture for understanding each part of what that diagram mean)
 - MAC addresses
     - What does broadcasting mean?
 What is a broadcast address?
     - Linux command to find the broadcast address